Wellness

 2. Carry a Travel Dental Kit

-A travel dental kit can be your first line of defense in case of emergencies.
+A travel dental kit can be your first line of defense in an emergency.
 Include items like floss, gauze, dental cement, a small mirror, and over-the-counter painkillers.

 3. Locate the Nearest Dentist